techidaily/site-ai-video-editing/source/_posts/updated-2024-approved-how-to-zoom-in-on-powerpoint-easy-ways.md

 You are giving a presentation at a meeting and have a number of possibilities.
 Zoom in PowerPoint Presentation enables you to create an introduction slide that includes thumbnails for the slides you wish to skip to in any order to discuss those choices throughout your meeting.
 It builds a navigable interactive dashboard for your presentation.
 When you leave the opening slide and go through all the slides in a part, you are immediately returned to the beginning.
 So where does PowerPoint's magic reside?
 PowerPoint The most recent addition to the lengthy and ever-expanding list of new functions is Zoom.
 Zoom is incredible since it effectively turns a slide or many slides from your project into a changeable hotspot.
 A hotspot is a clickable item that connects to a certain area, in case you forgot.
 You will thus be directed to that slide if you choose it as a hotspot when you click on the item.

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://ai-video-editing.techidaily.com/new-2024-approved-if-youre-looking-to-create-a-brand-video-that-makes-your-business-pop-out-we-have-put-together-some-video-editing-tips-and-tricks-that-wor/"><u>New 2024 Approved If Youre Looking to Create a Brand Video that Makes Your Business Pop Out, We Have Put Together some Video Editing Tips and Tricks that Work</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/final-cut-pro-how-to-download-and-install-it-for-2024/"><u>Final Cut Pro - How to Download and Install It for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/updated-best-10-tools-to-make-quiz-videos-for-2024/"><u>Updated Best 10 Tools To Make Quiz Videos for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-in-2024-want-to-know-the-simplest-way-to-match-the-colors-of-your-photos-in-photoshop-the-following-discussion-will-help-match-color-in-photoshop-almost/"><u>New In 2024, Want to Know the Simplest Way to Match the Colors of Your Photos in Photoshop?
-The Following Discussion Will Help Match Color in Photoshop, Almost Effortlessly</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/in-2024-on-the-tiktok-app-you-can-make-a-photo-video-slideshow-you-can-make-photo-video-slideshow-with-music-animated-tiktok-templates-and-can-also-add-text/"><u>In 2024, On the Tiktok App, You Can Make a Photo Video Slideshow.
-You Can Make Photo Video Slideshow with Music, Animated Tiktok Templates, and Can Also Add Text to Slideshow Video</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/easily-cut-large-videos-faster-on-mac-7-solutions-included/"><u>Easily Cut Large Videos Faster on Mac 7 Solutions Included</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-how-to-make-sony-vegas-freeze-frame-for-2024/"><u>New How to Make Sony Vegas Freeze Frame for 2024</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/new-2024-approved-looking-for-efficient-ways-to-create-a-slow-motion-video-read-the-article-for-reliable-solutions-that-provide-excellent-results/"><u>New 2024 Approved Looking for Efficient Ways to Create a Slow-Motion Video?
-Read the Article for Reliable Solutions that Provide Excellent Results</u></a></li>
-<li><a href="https://ai-video-editing.techidaily.com/2024-approved-how-to-add-scrolling-text-effect/"><u>2024 Approved How To Add Scrolling Text Effect</u></a></li>
-<li><a href="https://screen-mirroring-recording.techidaily.com/the-best-practices-for-recording-apex-heroes-for-2024/"><u>The Best Practices for Recording Apex Heroes for 2024</u></a></li>
-<li><a href="https://audio-editing.techidaily.com/audio-blending-techniques-creating-a-unified-soundtrack-for-videos-for-2024/"><u>Audio Blending Techniques Creating a Unified Soundtrack for Videos for 2024</u></a></li>
-<li><a href="https://twitter-videos.techidaily.com/disseminating-tweeted-videos-on-the-worlds-biggest-social-site/"><u>Disseminating Tweeted Videos on the World's Biggest Social Site</u></a></li>
-<li><a href="https://extra-hints.techidaily.com/unleash-the-full-potential-of-your-live-streams-using-onestream/"><u>Unleash the Full Potential of Your Live Streams Using OneStream</u></a></li>
-<li><a href="https://tiktok-clips.techidaily.com/2024-approved-leading-gaming-tiktoks-by-top-players/"><u>2024 Approved  Leading Gaming TikToks by Top Players</u></a></li>
-<li><a href="https://tiktok-videos.techidaily.com/free-top-10-tiktok-ideas-to-make-your-videos-go-viral-for-2024/"><u>FREE Top 10 TikTok Ideas to Make Your Videos Go Viral for 2024</u></a></li>
-<li><a href="https://android-transfer.techidaily.com/in-2024-how-to-transfer-contacts-from-lava-blaze-pro-5g-to-other-android-devices-using-bluetooth-drfone-by-drfone-transfer-from-android-transfer-from-android/"><u>In 2024, How to Transfer Contacts from Lava Blaze Pro 5G to Other Android Devices Using Bluetooth? | Dr.fone</u></a></li>
-<li><a href="https://bypass-frp.techidaily.com/in-2024-how-to-bypass-google-frp-lock-on-vivo-y200-devices-by-drfone-android/"><u>In 2024, How to Bypass Google FRP Lock on Vivo Y200 Devices</u></a></li>
-<li><a href="https://screen-capture.techidaily.com/new-2024-approved-mastering-video-quality-in-obs/"><u>[New] 2024 Approved  Mastering Video Quality in OBS</u></a></li>
-<li><a href="https://discord-videos.techidaily.com/saying-goodbye-a-guide-for-ending-your-discord-membership/"><u>Saying Goodbye  A Guide for Ending Your Discord Membership</u></a></li>
-</ul></div>

 <ins class="adsbygoogle"
       style="display:block"